bamboo983/self-driving-car/p1-lane-lines/writeup_template.md

 # **Finding Lane Lines on the Road**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

----

-**Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report

 [//]: # (Image References)

+[original]: ./pipeline_images/original.png "Original"
-[image1]: ./examples/grayscale.jpg "Grayscale"
+[gray]: ./pipeline_images/gray.png "Grayscale"

----
+[blur_gray]: ./pipeline_images/blur_gray.png "Blur Grayscale"
+[edges]: ./pipeline_images/edges.png "Edges"
+[masked]: ./pipeline_images/masked.png "Masked"
+[lines]: ./pipeline_images/lines.png "Lines"

 ### Reflection

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+The followings showed step-by-step results from original image to final result.

+![Original][original]

+Step 1.
+Convert original image from RGB to grayscale

+![Grayscale][gray]

+Step 2.
+Apply Gaussian blur to the grayscale image

+![Blur Grayscale][blur_gray]

+Step 3.
+Use Canny edge detection to find the edges

+![Edges][edges]

+Step 4.
+Mask the region of interest by a trapezoid

+![Masked][masked]

+Step 5.
+Draw lines on the lanes by Hough transform

+![Lines][lines]

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by taking the medians of the slopes and intercepts of the segments from Hough transform.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

 ### 2. Identify potential shortcomings with your current pipeline

 One potential shortcoming would be what would happen when ...

 Another shortcoming could be ...